-Fixing $(\mh,h)$ as in Proposition~\ref{prop:diegoirreducible}, for any $n\geq 0$ we consider the Lie algebra $\mh\oplus\R^{4n}$, together with the ad-invariant metric defined by $h$ and $\bil$ as in~\eqref{eq:neutral}, being the factors orthogonal.
+Fixing $(\mh,h)$ as in Proposition~\ref{prop:diegoirreducible} (and using the notation therein), for any $n\geq 0$ we consider the Lie algebra $\mh\oplus\R^{4n}$, together with the ad-invariant metric defined by $h$ and $\bil$ as in~\eqref{eq:neutral}, being the factors orthogonal.
 The following linear map defines a skew-symmetric derivation

 Similarly, on $\mh\oplus\R^2\oplus\R^{4n}$ endowed with the product metric we have a skew-symmetric derivation